CodeforLeipzig/stadtratmonitor/README.md

 1. Install docker and docker-compose: https://docs.docker.com/compose/install/
 1. Start the app: `docker-compose up`
-1. Initialize the database: `docker-compose run web rake db:setup`
+1. Initialize the database: `docker-compose run --user srm web rake db:setup'`
 1. See "Importing data" below
 1. Get the address of the docker host: `docker-machine ip default`
 1. Point your browser to: 'http://\<IP of docker host\>:3000'